MochiDiffusion/MochiDiffusion/README.md

 - If you find a bug, or would like to suggest a new feature or enhancement, try [searching for your problem first](https://github.com/godly-devotion/MochiDiffusion/discussions) as it helps avoid duplicates.
 If you can't find your issue, feel free to [create a new discussion](https://github.com/godly-devotion/MochiDiffusion/discussions/new).

 - If you're looking to contribute code, feel free to [open a Pull Request](https://github.com/godly-devotion/MochiDiffusion/pulls) or [create a new discussion](https://github.com/godly-devotion/MochiDiffusion/discussions) to talk about it first.

+- If you'd like to translate Mochi Diffusion to your language, feel free to [create a new discussion](https://github.com/godly-devotion/MochiDiffusion/discussions) and I will provide the files needed for translation.

 ## Credits